LiamBatiste/Bank-Customer-Churn/README.md

 ![image](https://github.com/LiamBatiste/Bank-Customer-Churn/assets/68031898/56bf57d7-72ec-4e3b-bacd-c605c663f357)

-Descriptive statistics for each field were obtained along with data distribution to gain a better understanding of the data and decide if anomolyu detection and removal was required.
-A greater focus for analysis was given to the fields which showed a higher correlation wit the target variable of churn, which were as follows:
+Descriptive statistics for each field were obtained along with data distribution to gain a better understanding of the data and decide if anomoly detection and removal was required.
+A greater focus for analysis was given to the fields which showed a higher correlation with the target variable of churn, which were as follows:
--

-## Key Findings
-Summarize the key insights gained during data exploration, such as distributions of variables, correlations, and initial observations.
+- age (ρ = 0.29) - as age increases, so does the rate of churn
+- active member (-0.16) - higher churn rate amongst active customers
+- balance (ρ = 0.12) - as balance increases, so does the rate of churn

+# Preliminary Explorative Insights
+The predictor of age within the dataset has a median of 38.9 years, with 50% of data points between 32 (Q1) and 44 years (Q3), however there may be many outliers for customer age within the dataset.

+Very Even distribution of a estimated salary count for customers, This could indicate wide target audience.

+Mean balance of $76,485, could be interpreted both positively or negatively.
+The Bank does on one hand have increased Liquidity for investing and lending and potential high customer retention.
+However, this could also mean higher interest expenses and idle funds.

+When also considering that a higher number of customers are inactive then active, this could point towards the more negative implications of high average customer balance being true (though the figures are not too dissimilar).

+The credit scores of customers displays a mean of 650.5.
+Given the capital within the current dataset is in USD, the credit scores will be interpreted using the United States FICO Scoring System.

+FICO Bracket Interpretations (ranges from 300 to 850):
+***
+###### Excellent: 800 to 850
+***
+###### Very Good: 740 to 799
+***
+###### Good: 670 to 739
+***
+###### Fair: 580 to 669
+***
+###### Poor: 300 to 579
+***

+Thus the majority of customers within the dataset are of 'fair' credit scores.
+Conversely, There is also some clear outliers within the dataset that fall into the 'Poor' bracket.
+This could be an indication of a business imitative proposed by the bank such as subprime lending or a credit repair programme.
+When observing a Histogram distribution, negative skew can be seen, which is less indicative of the former mentioned initiatives.

+Customer tenure appears normally distributed, with a mean of 5.01 years.

+The number of products utilised by customers sits on average at around 1 (with up to 4 products being on offer).
+When coupled with the fact a significantly greater number of customers have a credit card with the bank than do not, this would suggest that that credit cards is the primary product of interest for customers.
+This is of use given the Bank being analysed wants particular focus towards customers who use credit cards.

+When looking at the boxplots of certain metrics (age,  credit score and product number) there may be some need to outlier detection and removal.
+Further, there is clearly a much higher number of customers within the dataset who have a credit card, and so indicates that it is a popular product with the current bank being analysed and could provide opportunity to upsell other products given that customers appear receptive to such products.
+Thus, this predictor may be an area which I focus on more heavily, despite the aforementioned negligible negative Pearson correlation score.

 ## Insights for Action
 Highlight actionable insights derived from the data exploration phase, focusing on factors influencing churn and potential strategies for retention.